Kurosar/qb-hud-redux/README.md

 **Question:** Should I use the normal or the lite version ?
 **Answer:** Due to popular request, we decided to make two versions, a normal, and a lite version (more inline for those who prefer this style).
+Definitely use the one that you prefer ;)

 **Question:** My voice indicator does not indicate the voice range properly, how to fix it ?
 **Answer:** You probably changed your default PMA-Voice ranges, please reflect those changes in **html/js/app.js** (lines 215 > 225)